Health Information

 Risk Factors for Cervical Cancer

-• Give birth to many children
+• Giving birth to many children

-• Have many sexual partners
+• Having multiple sexual partners

-• Have first sexual intercourse at a young age
+• Early age at first sexual intercourse

-• Smoking cigarettes
+• Smoking

 Precautions Prior to Pap smear

-• do not douche
+• Do not douche

-• do not insert a tampon
+• Do not insert a tampon

-• do not have intercourse
+• Do not have sexual intercourse

 What Do Pap Smear Results Mean?